6cdh/racket-fixw/README.md

 ## :battery: Status

-It should work as expected, except some rules for macros and special forms are missing, and some extra features not implemented.
+It should work as expected, except some rules for macros and special forms are missing.

 ## :printer: Example